Shopify/toxiproxy/README.md

 #### latency

-Add a delay to all data going through the proxy.
+Add a delay to data on a single proxy stream.
 The delay is equal to `latency` +/- `jitter`.

+Toxics are directional: by default a latency toxic is attached to the `downstream` stream (`server -> client`).
+It does not delay the opposite direction unless you also add a latency toxic with `stream=upstream`.
+For a symmetric round-trip delay, add latency on both streams.

 Attributes: